HaojHuang/Edge-Grasp-Network/dataset/README.md

 python vis_grasp.py
 ```

-**Step 6.** Train the model: aggregation.py uses PointNetConv; aggregation_2 uses PPFConv.
-The classifier is composed of a shallow MLPs with sigmoid as the last layer.
+**Step 6.** Train the model: aggregation.py uses PointNetConv; aggregation_2.py uses PPFConv.
+The classifier is composed of a shallow MLPs with sigmoid as the last activation layer.

 ```
 python train.py